Appealing a Divorce Decree or Judgment

 The appellate court will review what we submit and may hear arguments.
 The appellate judges will not consider new evidence or testimony, but they will make their decision based on what was submitted at the trial court level.
 They may reverse the lower court or send the case back to the lower court for a new trial that incorporates their clarifications and directives.Discuss Your Situation with a Divorce Attorney in the Dallas Area

 Sometimes appeals may be necessary.
 Our law firm is committed to helping our clients achieve their objectives, and we have the experience and skills needed for appealing a divorce decree or judgment.
 The Dallas divorce lawyers at the McClure Law Group can advise you and represent you as appropriate.
-We also have a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other communities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+We also have a Collin County office in Plano (by appointment) and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other communities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form to set up an appointment if you need a divorce or child custody attorney, or guidance in another family law matter.